rnakamine/embulk-blobstorage-example/README.md

 # embulk-blobstorage-sample

-This repository is for verification when using the input-azure_blob_storage plugin with embulk.
+[WIP] This repository is for verification when using the input-azure_blob_storage plugin with embulk.

 ## Usage